python3statement/pycon-2017/proposal.md

 Wheel only
 ~~~~~~~~~~

-Releasing a package as wheel only can allow you to release for Python 3 only.
+Releasing a package only as a wheel can allow you to avoid pip `<9.0`'s Python 3 only problem with `tar.gz`s.

-For pure python packages it is relatively easy to do.
+For pure python packages, this is relatively easy to do.

-Many system (and downstream distributors) do though rely – or prefer – a
+But there are downsides.
+Many systems and downstream distributors do rely on or
-source-distribution.
-It is not possible to release wheels for all packages.
+prefer source-distributions.
+It is not possible to release wheels for all
+packages, particularly those that are not pure python packages.
+Wheels make a
-Wheels also make a strict Python 2 vs Python 3 dichotomy so do not allow you to
+strict, coarse Python 2 vs Python 3 dichotomy; this stops you from expressing
-express dependency on minor python revisions.
+dependencies on minor python revisions.

 Example: flit